 Interviews are held at all University Resident Theatre Association sites or can be arranged on the Purdue campus.
 Those wishing to be interviewed at URTA sites are encouraged to contact Purdue by mail to assure an interview with a Purdue representative.

-For specific questions regarding the Audio Technology MFA program, contact:
+For specific questions regarding the MFA program in Audio Technology, contact: